viniciusventura29/MyPortfolio/src/pages/blog/websocket.md

 I asked for a website page and it returns me what i asked.
 Following the same logic if I don't ask for nothing it will returns me nothing!

 Then now is when some problems comes out.
 Try to imagine do a real time application with http...
-We cannot know when we get new informations in the server and the client will only get new information if they asked for, so, to do something nearly of real time we have to do a infinity of requests, even though there's nothing to be received.
+We cannot know when we get new informations in the server and the client will only get new information if they asked for, so, to do something nearly of real time, we have to do a infinity of requests, even though there's nothing to be received.
 Is a lot of constant request to verify if there is something new in the server.

+## How works in Websocket

-The websocket was made for resolve this kind of problem.
-Like i said in the start, websocket don't work like http model ("request" and "response"). websocket is like a tunnel of informations, sending and receiving.
-The client don't have to "ask" for information to receive updates responses, the server send it automatically, because of it we called it a "bilateral comunication".
+The websocket bring us the solution for this type of problem.
+Like i said in the start, websocket doesn't work like `http model` ("request" and "response"). websocket is like a tunnel of informations, sending and receiving.
+The client don't have to "ask" for information to receive updates responses, the server send it automatically.
+They have a bilateral comunication, both client to server and server to cliente.

 ![Alt text](../websocket.png)